rom-rb/rom-rb.org/source/doc-pages/tutorials/rails.md

 This tutorial explains how to make ROM feel right at home in your Rails application.
 It is primarily intended for those familiar with Rails who want to learn more about ROM.

-To understand the core concepts behind ROM, we will work through the steps required to build a simple task management application.
+To understand how ROM integrates with Rails, we will work through the steps required to build a simple todo list application.

-### Contents
+The application will have the following capabilities:

 * [Getting started](/tutorials/rails/getting-started) - quickly initialize an application with a ROM-based template
 * [Displaying tasks](/tutorials/rails/tasks-index) - understand ROM’s read model by displaying a list of tasks